Institutions of society examples. Social institution: concept, types, functions

 Institutes by spheres of society.
 What is regulated Examples

 Economic institutions Regulate the production and distribution of goods and services.
-Ownership, market, production
+Property, market, production

-Political institutions Regulate social relations using powers of authority.
+Political institutions They regulate social relations using authority.
 The main institution is the state.
 Authorities, parties, law, army, court

-Social institutions Regulate the distribution of social positions and public resources.
+Social institutions They regulate the distribution of social positions and public resources.
 Provide reproduction and inheritance.
 Education, healthcare, leisure, family, social protection

-Spiritual institutions They regulate and develop the continuity of the cultural life of society, spiritual production.
+Spiritual institutes They regulate and develop the continuity of the cultural life of society and spiritual production.
 Church, school, university, art

 Social institutions are a constantly evolving structure.
-New ones appear, old ones die.
+New ones arise, old ones die off.
 This process is called institutionalization.

 Structure of social institutions